 This one can actually be fatal if the exposure is severe enough.
 Of course, allergic problems like those are not always caused by food.
 Factors in the surrounding environment (like pollen) can also trigger allergies, so try not to jump to conclusions.
 Environmental allergies of that kind are usually called "atopy."

 If you (and your dog) are lucky, the problem may only be skin deep.
 Canines sometimes suffer from skin dryness issues, just as many people do.
-This will cause a bit of itching, but can usually be alleviated with baths and moisturizing products.
-Just be aware that too many baths with a non-moisturizing product can actually cause more dryness and worsen the problem.
+This will cause a bit of itching, but can usually be alleviated with baths and moisturising products.
+Just be aware that too many baths with a non-moisturising product can actually cause more dryness and worsen the problem.

 How Much Itching Is Normal For A Dog?

 As we said, it is pretty normal for a dog to scratch themselves.
 Because this behaviour is so common, it might be hard to tell when your dog is itching too much.
 One of the main things to watch for is a near-constant urge to scratch themselves.

 You should also note the level of urgency with which they scratch themselves.
 A dog who is engaged in normal scratching will use their paws in a relatively slow manner.
 However, a dog with a serious itching problem will bite at themselves with a sense of urgency, perhaps whining a bit in the process.
 In other words: They will act as if something is wrong with them.